Moving On Up (M People song): Critical reception

 Keith Farley from AllMusic described the song as a "nu-disco slant".
-Another editor, Jose F. Promis, declared it as "electrifying".
-Larry Flick from Billboard wrote that here, frontwoman Heather Small and the band "deftly blends state-of-the-charts club trends with a reverence for classic Motown and R&B sounds.
+Another AllMusic editor, Jose F. Promis, declared it as "electrifying".
+Larry Flick from Billboard magazine wrote that here, frontwoman Heather Small and the band "deftly blends state-of-the-charts club trends with a reverence for classic Motown and R&B sounds.
 After one spin, you'll be humming the chorus for a week, which is the mark of a true smash."
 Kendall Morgan from Dallas Morning News complimented it as "ear candy".
 Anderson Jones from Entertainment Weekly viewed it as a number "that has set disco balls spinning across Europe".
 Dave Sholin from the Gavin Report said that excitement about "this uptempo winner" is spreading fast and "one listen should explain why."
 Ben Thompson from The Independent called it "exceptionally feisty", adding that contemporary pop-soul does not get much better than this.
-Robert Hilburn from Los Angeles Times declared it as a "glorious dancefloor record – as spirited a declaration of independence (from a bad relationship) as Gloria Gaynor's "I Will Survive"."
+Robert Hilburn from Los Angeles Times named it a "glorious dancefloor record – as spirited a declaration of independence (from a bad relationship) as Gloria Gaynor's 'I Will Survive'."
 In his weekly UK chart commentary, James Masterton viewed it as "another piece of classic dance pop".
-Howard Cohen for The Miami Herald wrote, "The song's got a sassy hook, paired with a glossy fat beat and infectious melody.
-The song – an "I Will Survive" for the '90s – is the highlight of M People's Elegant Slumming".
+Howard Cohen for the Miami Herald wrote, "The song's got a sassy hook, paired with a glossy fat beat and infectious melody.
+The song – an 'I Will Survive' for the '90s – is the highlight of M People's Elegant Slumming".
 Pan-European magazine Music & Media concluded that "the '90s will be type-cast as the age of retro, both in rock and in dance.
 These people restore Funky Town as the capital of good old disco.
 A floor filler annex airplay hit is born!"

-Andy Beevers from Music Week gave the song five out of five and named it Pick of the Week in the category of Dance, complimenting it as "another dead catchy radio-friendly tune".
+Andy Beevers from Music Week gave the song a full score of five out of five and named it Pick of the Week in the category of Dance, complimenting it as "another dead catchy radio-friendly tune".
 A reviewer from The Network Forty called it a "perfect uptempo fun springtime" track.
-Newcastle Journal declared it as "one of the best releases of the year."
+Newcastle Journal named it "one of the best releases of the year."
+Stuart Bailie from NME felt Small "is out in the clear, happy and brilliant, her voice is a thrill, and nobody messes it up with dopey flutes, or any of the other dance gimmicks.
+A blinder."
 Reading Evening Post described it as "funky".
-James Hamilton from the RM Dance Update viewed it as a "stunningly catchy "nothing can stop me" chanter".
-Tom Doyle from Smash Hits gave it four out of five, adding, "'One Night In Heaven' proved M People are the finest exponents of the party garage sound.
-"Moving On Up" is in much the same vein, except it's better, being a proper happy happy disco record."
+James Hamilton from the Record Mirror Dance Update named it a "stunningly catchy "nothing can stop me" chanter".
+Tom Doyle from Smash Hits gave it four out of five, adding, "'One Night in Heaven' proved M People are the finest exponents of the party garage sound.
+'Moving On Up' is in much the same vein, except it's better, being a proper happy happy disco record."
 Jonathan Bernstein from Spin complimented Small's "smoky" alto on the "anthemic hit-the-road brio" of the song.
-Steve Pick from St. Louis Post-Dispatch commented, "You can hear a straight line from the Stereo MC's "Connected" to this, a deep, in-the-pocket groove featuring a jazzy, funky break in the middle and, of course, subtle tenor saxophone honks.
+Steve Pick from St. Louis Post-Dispatch commented, "You can hear a straight line from the Stereo MC's 'Connected' to this, a deep, in-the-pocket groove featuring a jazzy, funky break in the middle and, of course, subtle tenor saxophone honks.
 The big difference, aside from the fact that this one isn't quite as catchy, is the presence of a big-voiced disco diva whose alto tones conjure up dim memories of Donna Summer, especially on the soaring, nearly exuberant chorus."